CyberSift/CyberSift_Documentation/Deployment Guides/README.md

 # Deployment Guides

 CyberSift can be deployed in a number of ways, depending on your security and log collection needs.
-If you'd like further information on what you should collect please refer to the [Security Sources Collection Guide Overview](#).Below we outline the most popular methods to deploy CyberSift
+If you'd like further information on what you should collect please refer to the [Security Sources Collection Guide Overview](#).
+Below we outline the most popular methods to deploy CyberSift

 ### Overview